 Planting Fruit Trees: How to Prune a Two Year Old Fruit Tree

-planting fruit trees that have grown for 3 years you will need to prune the leading shoots of branches selected to extend the framework by half to a bud facing in the desired direction.
+When planting fruit trees that have grown for 3 years you will need to prune the leading shoots of branches selected to extend the framework by half to a bud facing in the desired direction.

 four good laterals to fill the framework and shorten